Purchase Orders Overview

 Figure 1.3.1

-From this point forward, you can mark the order as complete the order and send it to the vendor in EDI format, as described later in the article.
+From this point forward, you can mark the order as complete and send it to the vendor in EDI format, as described later in the article.1.4.
+Send to Store

 You can send a purchase working order draft to the store for review to ensure accuracy in product selection, quantities, and delivery timing.
 This allows the store to make necessary adjustments based on local demand, storage constraints, etc.